 There is an experienced onsite Counsellor, available throughout the academic year.
 Both the Head of Student Welfare and the Head of Pastoral Care liaise on a regular basis to monitor the needs of the student body, LSC maintains an open door policy.
 The Head of Pastoral Care supervises the Personal Tutors.

-Students with Specific Learning Difficulties (SpLD) are supported through the Head of Learning and Teaching (Dr Lise Uttyerhoeven/Dr Deveril), in line with London Studio Centre’s Specific Learning Difficulties (SpLD) Support Policy.
+Students with Specific Learning Differences (SpLD) are supported by the Head of Learning Support, in line with London Studio Centre’s Specific Learning Differences Support Policy.